 Two applications most of us have installed on our Windows computers and which need to be updated very frequently are Flash and Java.
-Java is basically a technology used to create animated or interactive web content.
-So in order to be able to see such content, we need to install Java.
-When you install Java in Internet Explorer, it is enabled by default and configured with safety settings at their highest level.
+Java is a technique used to create animated or interactive web content.
+So to see such content, we need to install Java.
+When you install Java, it is enabled by default and configured with safety settings at its highest level.

 Generally speaking, the most effective measure against these vulnerabilities is keeping your Java updated at all times.
 The other options are, to disable Java – or not install it at all!

 Just a few days back, another such critical vulnerability was made public.
-This vulnerability affected Java 7.06 and earlier.
 More details on this can be had at Oracle.com.
 Java yesterday released an update that addresses this vulnerability and you can now download the update from here.

-KB2751647 tells you how to completely disable the Java web plug-in in Internet Explorer.
+KB2751647 tells you how to disable the Java web plug-in in Internet Explorer completely.
 If you wish, you can download and use this registry fix to disable Java – we have created it based on the KB article.

 Remove Java completely